How to Sew Bias Tape. The best 3 methods out there.

 You can jump to see your preferred one, but I highly suggest that you check out all of them to see which one you like the best.

-There is also a video summary of all the techniques together at the end of the picture explanation, so you can scroll down there.
+There is also a video summary of all the techniques at the end of the picture explanation, so you can scroll down to see it.

 Remember that you can now print all the sewing instructions with our printable card at the bottom of this post.

 And!
-Don’t miss the final bonus on how to close your bias tape ends at the very end of this post.
+Don’t miss the final bonus on how to close your bias tape, which ends at the very end of this post.

 1. The Traditional Way.
 How do you put bias binding on?

-To sew a double folded bias tape you have to open the video first and pin the raw edge of the tape and the fabric with the right sides together.
+To sew double-folded bias tape, you first open the folded raw edges in the center and pin the raw edges of the tape and the fabric with the right sides together.

-One of them is that you can machine or hand baste this part of the tape just over the fold of the tape.
+One is that you can machine or hand-baste this part of the tape just over the fold of the tape.

-The other one is to sew along over the fold of the bias tape simply.
+The other one is simply to sew along over the bias tape fold.

-Now as you can see in my picture here, I folded the beginning of the edge of the bias.
+As you can see in my picture, I folded the beginning of the edge of the bias.

-You can do this if this is the only line of bias you will sew to have a nice finish on the ends.
+You can do this if this is the only area of bias you will sew to have a nice finish on the ends.

 Make sure you are sewing either right on top of the fold or slightly on the right side.

-If you grab the seam on the left side of the fold, it will be trouble.
-This is because you will be taking the fabric of the side of the tape that is going to cover the seam.
+If you grab the seam on the left side of the fold, you will have trouble.
+This is because you will take the fabric from the side of the tape that will cover the seam.

-By doing this, it won’t be enough tape to cover the stitches by the time you go to the other side.
+By doing this, there will not be enough tape to cover the stitches by the time you reach the other side.

 Learn how to atach bias tape